oh2th/fi.oh2th.homey-watchdog/README.md

 No changes need on your Homey Pro.

-Local account as super admin on the Unifi Controller.
+Local account is needed as super admin on the Unifi Controller.

 ## Usage